AdamWhittingham/device_on_network/README.md

 DeviceOnNetwork
 ===============

-This small sharp gem with a catchy name does something unexpected: it tells you if it can see a device on your network.
+A simple library & API server for finding if a MAC address is active on your network.

 Installation
 ------------